 The final walkthrough usually happens a day or two before the closing day.
 This often ensures that the sellers have moved out and the home is empty.
 If this is the case, the seller should have left the utilities on and the home should be move-in ready.

-How long the final walkthrough will be depends on the type and size of property you are buying.
-For the average single-family home, plan to spend at least a couple hours walking through the home.
+How long the final walkthrough will depend on the type and size of property you are buying.
+For the average single-family home, plan to spend at least a couple of hours walking through the home.

 What Should You Bring to the Final Walkthrough?

 - Your real estate agent.
 Make sure your agent is with you for the final walkthrough.
 They understand home buying and selling and can guide you through the process.

 - The purchase agreement details the specifics of what is included in the sale.
 This document will list any appliances or other items that are part of the purchase as well as any repairs the seller has agreed to make.

 - Your home inspection report.

 - Your phone charger or a device to check electrical outlets.

 What to Look for During the Final Walkthrough

 - Confirm that any needed repairs were made.